 Q. I'm updating my TimePilot software, and the software has asked for my product number.
 Where do I find it?

-A. Your product number is the first four digits of your registration number.
-You can find your registration number on a sticker on the inside front cover of your user manual.
+A. Your product number is the first four digits of your license registration number.
+You can find your registration number on a sticker attached to the printed warranty information that came with your product or you can find it here.

 Back to top